nathanmct/Beaufort-Sea-Lagoons/README.md

 corrections.higherTL.csv contains the trophic enrichment factors for each end-member for Fish. corrections.mammTL.csv contains the trophic enrichment factors for each end-member for Mam/Carn.

+The following are files used to place rectangles and labels in Fig. 4 MPB_polygons.csv
+MPB_Label.csv
+Shelf_polygons.csv
+POM_Label.csv
+Terrestrial_Label.csv
+Terrestrial_polygons.csv